 Filling Ideas

-• Keep it Classic – a classic Puerto Rican picadillo filling will never disappoint
+• Keep it Classic – a classic ground beef picadillo filling is traditional in Puerto Rico

 • Guava & Cheese – guava and cream cheese is a pairing we know works and it’s absolutely delicious stuffed inside this empanada dough

-• Apple/Cherry Pie – I’m a huge fan of sweet empanadas, and using any kind of fruit that’s in season and available!
-Highly recommend making your favorite pie filling and adding a scoop to the middle of your empanadas.
+• Apple/Cherry Pie – I’m a huge fan of sweets and using any kind of fruit that’s in season!
+Add a generous scoop of your favorite pie filling to the middle of your empanadas and enjoy.

 a raw empanada